Records: Trump allies behind rally that ignited Capitol riot

 At least one was working for the Trump campaign this month.
 Megan Powers was listed as one of two operations managers for the Jan.
 6 event, and her LinkedIn profile says she was the Trump campaign’s director of operations into January 2021.
 She did not respond to a message seeking comment.

 The AP’s review found at least three of the Trump campaign aides named on the permit rushed to obscure their connections to the demonstration.
-They deactivated or locked down their social media profiles, removed tweets that referenced the rally and blocked a reporter who asked questions.
+They deactivated or locked down their social media profiles and removed tweets that referenced the rally.
+Two blocked a reporter who asked questions.

 Caroline Wren, a veteran GOP fundraiser, is named as a “VIP Advisor” on an attachment to the permit that Women for America First provided to the agency.
 Between mid-March and mid-November, Donald J. Trump for President Inc. paid Wren $20,000 a month, according to Federal Election Commission records.
 During the campaign, she was a national finance consultant for Trump Victory, a joint fundraising committee between the president’s reelection campaign and the Republican National Committee.